 As noted earlier, net position may serve over time as a useful indicator of financial position.
-The District's net position at the end of fiscal year 2020 for governmental activities was \$10,013,349 and for business-type activities was \$117,908, an increase of 3.3%, and a decrease of 55.0% from the previous fiscal year, respectively.
-The following is a summary perspective of the statement of net position of the District as a whole.
+The District's net position at the end of fiscal year 2021 for governmental activities was \$11,251,659 and for business-type activities was \$479,502.
+The following is a summary perspective of the statement of net position of the District for the fiscal years ended June 30, 2021 and 2020.